-To be a successful small business owner you need a wide range of skills and characteristics.
-Including those of a world class mountaineer, mechanic and magician!
+To be a successful small business owner you need many diverse skills and characteristics.
+Including those of a world class mountaineer, mechanic, psychologist, Gandhi, and magician!

-All carefully crafted for the ultimate prize ... a successful small business.
+All these qualities and skills carefully woven together for the ultimate prize ... a successful small business.

 In a recent webinar, Raizcorp CEO Allon Raiz made some interesting comments.
 Based on his 20 years of experience in business and through supporting more than 13,000 entrepreneurial companies.